 - Promoting a new court rule setting forth procedures by which a state court may refer cases to local restorative justice programs.
-The rule allows communities to play a role in assessing the impacts of criminal behavior and to help shape the consequences through circle sentencing and other restorative justice programs. - Regularly co-sponsoring joint judicial education programs and trainings with tribal court judges.
-The court has held three joint trainings with tribal judges on circle sentencings; the history, types of cases, and approaches of tribal courts; and techniques for handling cases involving selfrepresented litigants. - Co-sponsoring diversity luncheons with distinguished and diverse panel members addressing the topic of diversity and how diversity has impacted their lives. - Providing the Color of Justice law-related education program for diverse youth including workshops, mentoring events, and hands-on learning to promote awareness about careers in law and the judiciary, to encourage youth of diverse backgrounds to pursue legal education and careers. - Co-sponsoring an annual women judges event to promote and encourage women lawyers to consider applying for judicial positions. - Providing the Supreme Court LIVE program where the court holds oral argument at different high schools around the state before an audience of students, and teams of volunteer attorneys teach the students about the cases prior to the argument. - Co-sponsoring the Justice for All Art Contest where students submit artworks on the theme "Fairness, Diversity, Equality: Our justice system depends on them.
+The rule allows communities to play a role in assessing the impacts of criminal behavior and to help shape the consequences through circle sentencing and other restorative justice programs.
+The rule provides an express mechanism for a tribal court to conduct its own restorative justice process, such as circle sentencing, and then propose to the state trial judge the sentence recommended by the participants in the restorative justice proceedings.
+The court system now has formal plans with five tribal entities that allow for tribal courts to conduct their own restorative justice processes. - Regularly co-sponsoring joint judicial education programs and trainings with tribal court judges.
+The court has held three joint trainings with tribal judges on circle sentencings; the history, types of cases, and approaches of tribal courts; and techniques for handling cases involving self-represented litigants. - Co-sponsoring diversity luncheons with distinguished and diverse panel members addressing the topic of diversity and how diversity has impacted their lives. - Providing the Color of Justice law-related education program for diverse youth including workshops, mentoring events, and hands-on learning to promote awareness about careers in law and the judiciary, to encourage youth of diverse backgrounds to pursue legal education and careers.
+Creating a new Rural Student Initiative component to the Color of Justice Program.
+Information about the program and the initiative is available here: http://courts.alaska.gov/outreach/index.htm#coj - Co-sponsoring an annual women judges event to promote and encourage women lawyers to consider applying for judicial positions. - Providing the Supreme Court LIVE program where the court holds oral argument at different high schools around the state before an audience of students, and teams of volunteer attorneys teach the students about the cases prior to the argument. - Co-sponsoring the Justice for All Art Contest where students submit artworks on the theme "Fairness, Diversity, Equality: Our justice system depends on them.
 What do they mean to you?" - Supporting Seattle University School of Law's successful effort to establish a satellite law school in Alaska (the first law school located in Alaska) to help increase diversity within the profession and to improve access to justice as student interns assist Alaskans with their access to justice needs.